-Other Ways to do PCA Chemical Peel
+Other Ways to do PCA Peel

 It is possible to purchase PCA “For Professionals” products online and use them yourself.
 Generally, you will need to find instructions on how to apply these because they do not come with them as they are resold by someone who got them as a professional.

-One set of PCA Peels for sale on Amazon had a 3.5 star review average, and it seemed to work just as well as going to an office to have it done professionally.
+One set of the PCA Peel for sale on Amazon had a 3.5 star review average, and it seemed to work just as well as going to an office to have it done professionally.
 Unless you are extremely fragile, I recommend that you go to a professional’s office however, just to make sure you get it done right.